Interzone (magazine): Contents and reception

 The first issue included an extract from The Brothel in Rosenstrasse by Michael Moorcock, and stories by Angela Carter, M. John Harrison, John Sladek, and Keith Roberts, whose "Kitemaster" subsequently won the BSFA short fiction award for 1982.
 The Encyclopedia of Science Fiction (SFE3) describes the early years of the magazine as "hoping rather too obviously to revive something of the feeling of Michael Moorcock's New Worlds and its New-Wave glories", but adds that by 1986 it had developed away from these beginnings.
 In 1984 and 1985 Pringle published editorials that challenged writers to submit science fiction that was "a more realistic forecast and melding of the social and human impact of technological developments", in SFE3's words.
 These editorials, along with the availability of Interzone as a fiction market, led to the emergence of a new generation of young British sf writers, including Stephen Baxter, Eric Brown, Nicola Griffith, Peter F. Hamilton, Paul McAuley, Ian McDonald, Alastair Reynolds, Charles Stross, and Liz Williams.
-Established British writers such as Gwyneth Jones, Brian M. Stableford and Garry Kilworth also became contributors, and Interzone attracted overseas submissions as well, from Greg Bear, Thomas M. Disch, Karen Joy Fowler, Geoffrey A. Landis, Pat Murphy and Michael Swanwick, among others.
+Established British writers such as Gwyneth Jones, Brian M. Stableford and Garry Kilworth also became contributors, and Interzone attracted overseas submissions as well, from Eliot Fintushel, Greg Bear, Thomas M. Disch, Karen Joy Fowler, Geoffrey A. Landis, Pat Murphy and Michael Swanwick, among others.
 The Encyclopedia of Science Fiction (SFE) argues that Interzone was thus responsible for invigorating science fiction writing in the UK, after "long years of near-stagnation in the 1970s and early 1980s", and generating a sense of community among UK sf writers.
 The science fiction historian Mike Ashley regards Interzone as one of the success stories of the 1980s in science fiction.
 Having a collective editorial team gave the magazine additional resources in the early days, and its steady growth gave it stability over its first decade, until it was well-established.
+Dave Nalle, writing for an American audience, called the magazine "a little uneven and a little pretentious, but it seems to have a fairly constant level of quality, though it has some work to do to match the quality of content found in less talked about British magazines like Fantasy Tales and Fantasy Macabre."

 Since Pringle was the publisher as well as the editor, he was able to print experimental fiction; this was not true of US magazines such as Analog, Asimov's Science FIction and The Magazine of Fantasy & Science Fiction.
 Pringle took advantage of this freedom, and the results were sometimes controversial.
 "Horse Meat", by Brian Aldiss, in the November 1992 issue, involved a rape scene between a stallion and a woman, and led Aldiss to reply to the letters of protest, arguing that it commented on brutal regimes around the world.
 "The Salt Box", by Gwyneth Jones, in the July 2001 issue, included a reference to underage sex and led to Pringle receiving a visit from the police, though they took no action.